Redwall (TV series)

-Redwall is an animated television series produced by the Canadian Nelvana, along with the France-based Alphanim (season 1) and Germany-based TV-Loonland AG (seasons 2–3) that ran from 1999 until 2002.
+Redwall is an animated television series co-produced by the Canada-based Nelvana, along with the France-based Alphanim (season 1) and Germany-based TV-Loonland AG (seasons 2–3) that ran from 1999 until 2002.
 The series is based on the Redwall novels by Brian Jacques.
 The series spans three seasons, the first based on the first book Redwall, the second on Mattimeo and the third on Martin the Warrior.

-The series originally aired on Teletoon in Canada, along with being independently distributed in the U.S. by American Public Television through public television stations.
+The series originally aired on Teletoon (now as Cartoon Network) in Canada, along with being independently distributed in the U.S. by American Public Television through public television stations.

 Plot

 Redwall

 A young mouse named Matthias lives at Redwall Abbey.
 Reminiscing on his past life, he remembers how his family was very poor.
 During a particularly harsh winter, an army of Rats, led by Cluny the Scourge, attacked his village.
 Separated from his family, Matthias saw Cluny just before he was rescued by his sister and, with advice from voles, travelled to Redwall Abbey, with the memory of Cluny still fresh in their minds.
 After difficult travels, Matthias' sister collapsed, and Matthias followed soon after.
 When he came to, he found that he had been brought to Redwall Abbey, where the fathers of the abbey later informed him that his sister had died of exhaustion from the journey.
 Matthias was then raised in the abbey as a novice, yet dreamed of becoming a great warrior like Martin, the warrior-mouse that helped found Redwall.
 When he joined Constance the Badger in escorting some woodlanders from a feast at the Abbey, he was shocked when he spotted Cluny and his rats marching onto Redwall, taking a nearby church as their main base.
 Cluny and his captains went to Redwall, claiming to be travelers until they were inside, when Cluny makes his demands clear.
 In a fit of rage, Matthias attacked them, telling them exactly what he thought of them.
 Cluny and his captains were forced to leave when Constance threatened to kill them if they did not leave.
 When he was forced outside, Cluny instructed his only climber, the ninja-esque Shadow, to steal the image of Martin from the tapestry to reduce Redwall's morale.
 Shadow was successful, but was intercepted by Matthias, and fell to his death from the walls.
 Cluny then took the image of Martin as his war standard.
 However, Cluny had nightmares about Martin and Matthias for as long as the tapestry was in his possession.
 This was soon remedied when Matthias's friends, Jess Squirrel and Basil Stag Hare, stole the tapestry back.